Kenneth Rush

 David Kenneth Rush (January 17, 1910 – December 11, 1994) was a United States Ambassador who helped negotiate the groundbreaking Four-Power Agreement in 1971 that ended the post-war crisis over Berlin.
+He also served as Counselor to President Nixon in 1974.
+He served as Deputy Secretary of State from 1972–1974.

 Early life

 Kenneth Rush was born David Kenneth Rush in Walla Walla, Washington, where his parents, from an old Tennessee family, had journeyed during a yearlong tour of the western United States.
 His father was a farmer in Greenville, Tennessee, and his mother a teacher.
 His father died when he was two years old.

 After attending secondary schools in Greenville, Rush worked his way through the University of Tennessee by waiting on tables.
 He majored in history and was elected into the Phi Beta Kappa.
 In 1932, he enrolled in Yale Law School, where he edited the law journal and earned an LL.B. degree.

 Career

 Early career

 From 1936 to 1937, Rush joined the Duke University faculty as an assistant professor and taught law.
 It was here that he met to-be-President Richard Nixon who was a student at the university.
 It was the beginning of their enduring friendship.
 In 1937, Rush accepted an offer to join the Union Carbide and Carbon Corporation with the prospect of an executive position.
 He became a vice president in 1939 and was named president in 1966.